The story of the biggest German pop band

 The video promotion

-The video for the song "Mittwoch is' er fällig" was much more advanced than the group's 1994 film to "Nur einmal noch"
+The video for the song "Mittwoch is' er fällig" was much more advanced than the group's 1994 video for "Nur einmal noch"

 Mittwoch is' er fällig - the third studio album

-The new album was released in Germany on May 15th, 1995 and even if it wasn't any chart hit it made that the Rosenstolz fans circle became much bigger which resulted in extra concerts during the tour.
+The new album was released in Germany on 15 May 1995 and even if it wasn't any chart hit it made that the Rosenstolz fans circle became much bigger which resulted in extra concerts during the tour.
 The album entitled "Mittwoch is' er fällig" contained 12 new songs featuring on of the group's biggest hits ever "Lachen" (Laughing).
 All music was written by Peter and lyrics by AnNa and Peter together.
-The title song was released on the second single from the album.

 Lachen - the single